How to check ADA Sink Clearances

 Some of our Previous Clients Include

 The Americans with Disabilities Act (ADA) sets forth certain requirements for sink clearances in order to provide accessibility for those with disabilities.
 These requirements are intended to ensure that individuals with disabilities are able to use sinks with ease and comfort.
-The following information outlines the basic requirements for ADA sink clearance.
+The following information outlines the basic requirements for ADA sink clearance requirements.

-The first requirement for ADA sink clearance is that the sink must have an unobstructed knee space below the sink.
+The first requirement for ADA sink clearance is that the sink must have an unobstructed ADA knee space below the sink.
 This space must be at least 27 inches high, 30 inches wide, and 19 inches deep.
 This space must be free of any obstructions such as pipes, cabinets, or other fixtures that could limit the amount of space available for a person in a wheelchair to maneuver.

 The second requirement for ADA sink clearance is that the sink must have a clear floor space of at least 30 inches wide by 48 inches long.
 This space must be free of any obstructions such as cabinets or other fixtures.
 These could limit the amount of space available for a person in a wheelchair to maneuver.